 Even though I am giving up the grind of making money online, I am not giving up Frugal Mama.
 I will still be writing here sometimes, as well working as on essays for other publications.
 And about once a week, you will be hearing from the new members of the Frugal Mama family.
 Let me assure you that these women are warm, non-judgmental people who are passionate about simple living, saving money, free play, smart spending, and slowing down.

-Their bios are on our new Contributors page, but I wanted to personally introduce each of them to you:
+Let me personally introduce each of them to you:

 Susan Sachs Lipman (Suz)